firstpersontravel/charter-docs/docs/reference/panels.md

 ## Choice

-Displays a multiple choice option.
-When selected by a user, the curresponding value in the trip state will be updated.
+A multiple choice option.
+When selected by a user, the curresponding variable in the trip state will be updated.

 | Field | Type | Description |